dbtlr/universal-react-boilerplate/README.md

 ### License

-I'm licensing this boilerplate under the MOT license so that it is freely used by all.
+I'm licensing this boilerplate under the MIT license so that it is freely used by all.
 Not that I expect much to be done with it, considering there are a billion other boilerplates out there, but here it is.